-Publications Committees
+Publications and Communications Committees

 Section 1.
-There shall be eight Publications Committees, which shall be the seven Editorial Committees specified in Section 2 of this Article and the Committee on Printing and Publishing specified in Section 3 of this Article.
+There shall be eight publications committees, which shall be the eight editorial committees specified in Section 2 of this Article.

 Section 2.
-There shall be seven Editorial Committees as follows: committees for the Bulletin, for the Proceedings, for the Colloquium Publications, for Mathematical Surveys, for Mathematical Reviews, a joint committee for the Transactions and the Memoirs and a committee consisting of the representatives of the Society on the Board of Editors of the American Journal of Mathematics.
+There shall be eight editorial committees as follows: committees for the Bulletin, for the Proceedings, for the Colloquium Publications, for Mathematical Surveys, for Mathematical Reviews; a joint committee for the Transactions and the Memoirs; a committee consisting of the representatives of the Society on the Board of Editors of the American Journal of Mathematics; and a committee for Mathematics of Computation.

 Section 3.
-There shall be a Committee on Printing and Publishing.
+There shall be a communications committee called the Committee to Monitor Problems in Communication.

 Section 4.
-The size of each Publication Committee shall be determined by the Council.
+The size of each publications committee and communications committee shall be determined by the Council.